quantumquantara-arch/aureon/nexlevelai-structural-embeddings/operator_learning_parameters.md

 - stability
 - personalization

-They ensure φ-phase correction is **adaptive**, not fixed, and allow NextLevelAI to tune itself to each user’s unique structural patterns.
+They ensure φ-phase correction is **adaptive**, not fixed, and allow Aureon to tune himself to each user’s unique structural patterns.